 Another study in prediabetic patients found that sourdough bread elicited significantly lower glucose and insulin levels than regular bread.
 The researchers concluded that a diet including sourdough bread might delay the evolution of insulin resistance into diabetes itself.
 Even short bursts of high blood sugar can worsen insulin resistance and contribute to diabetes; preventing spikes in glucose by eating sourdough is one of the many sourdough bread health benefits.

-Eat sourdough in moderation to replace other bread products
+Eat sourdough bread in moderation to replace other bread products

 Do you enjoy eating sourdough bread?
 What are your favorite recipes?
 Share your tips in the comments section below.